ganoninc/trident-kloader-updated/README.md

 # Trident + Kloader Updated

+#### IMPORTANT NOTICE!
+The iPhones 5,1 5,2 5,3 and the iPads 3,1 3,2 3,3 experience issues on 9.3.x.
+We are aware of the problem.
+If you experience issues on said devices please DONT open another issue thread!
+Instead comment on an already existing one, thanks!

 The original version by torachiyo didn't work for some firmwares/ devices, so here it is updated.
 * Original Verion can be found here: Trident + Kloader for iPhone 4S http://bbs.feng.com/forum.php?mod=viewthread&tid=11005851&extra=page%3D1